mkohler/cython_swig/README.rst

     a lot to learn, and at the beginning it can be hard to see whether it will do what you need.

-    (click) Start small.
+    (CLICK) Start small.

     Like with any other code, work incrementally.
 Neither SWIG nor Cython require you to wrap an entire library.
 Wrap one function at a time.

-    (click) And use DISTUTILS to build your Python extension.
+    (CLICK) And use DISTUTILS to build your Python extension.
 Even if you don't use it for anything else.
 It already has all of the magic compiler flags needed for building extensions that